 The data after being received in the cloud processing is done .
 Various algorithms are applied here for proper analysis of data (techniques like Machine Learning etc are even applied).

 User end application where user can monitor or control the data.

 Is the cloud necessary for IOT?

-The answer is simply no because we can do the processing even locally instead of uploading the data to the cloud.
+The answer is simply no because we can do the processing even locally instead of uploading the data into the cloud.
 These techniques are called as “Fog Computing ” or “Edge Computing ”.
-But then why we associate cloud computing with IOT the reason is also simple because cloud computing gives us scalability and low costs of operations.
+But then, why we associate cloud computing with IOT, the reason is also simple because cloud computing gives us scalability and low cost of operations.

-If we stop using the Cloud resources then this would slow down the growth of the IOT.
+If we stop using the Cloud resources then this would slow down the growth of the IOT career .

 So, benefits of using the clouds are :-